elmaroufa/elmaroufa/README.md

 ## I speak Python, Odoo, OWL, Java Spring Boot and Angular :triumph: :triumph: :muscle:

-  🔭 I’m currently working on ...  ''' on odoo 17 project '''
+  🔭 I’m currently working on ...  ''' e-transit project in odoo 17 '''

 <!--
 **elmaroufa/elmaroufa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.